home-assistant/home-assistant.io/source/_components/light.yeelight.markdown

 </p>

 <p class='note warning'>
 Tests are only made with a YLDP03YL model.
 Because it's the only hardware developer owns.
-If you have bugs with another kind of model, you could open an issue on [Home Assitant Github](https://github.com/home-assistant/home-assistant)
+If you have bugs with another kind of model, you could open an issue on [Home Assistant Github](https://github.com/home-assistant/home-assistant)
 </p>